 The Freeman Diversion Fish Ladder operations are based on negotiations between NMFS biologists and the District hydrologist and biologists.
-These operating criteria were revised in the United States Bureau of Reclamation's Biological Assessment of the Operation of the Vern Freeman Diversion Dam and Fish Ladder, Santa Clara River, Ventura County, California, and later revised in the Proposed 2009 Interim Operations Plan and 2010 Smolt Bypass Flow Plan.
+These operating criteria were revised in the United States Bureau of Reclamation's Biological Assessment of the Operation of the Vern Freeman Diversion Dam and Fish Ladder, Santa Clara River, Ventura County, California and later revised in the Proposed 2009 Interim Operations Plan and 2010 Smolt Bypass Flow Plan.

-The operating criteria are as follows:
+The current bypass flow operating criteria are as follows:

-When United starts diverting water after a storm (turn-in), diversion rates are limited at total river flow less than or equal to 750 cfs.
-When turning in at total river flow greater than 635 cfs and between 750 cfs, only 30% of the remaining river can be diverted providing that the required bypass flows for steelhead are met.
-When turning in at total river flow less than or equal to 635 cfs, only 20% of the remaining river can be diverted providing that the required bypass flows for steelhead are steelhead are met.
-These diversion restrictions apply only to turning-in procedures undertaken during the principal steelhead migration season (January through May) when total river discharge is \leq 750 cfs.
+When United starts diverting water after a storm (turn-in), diversion rates are limited when total river flow is less than or equal to 750 cfs.
+When turning in at total river flow greater than 635 cfs and less than or equal to 750 cfs, only 30% of the remaining river can be diverted providing that the required bypass flows for steelhead are met.
+When turning in at total river flow less than or equal to 635 cfs, only 20% of the remaining river can be diverted providing that the required bypass flows for steelhead are met.
+These diversion restrictions apply only to turning-in procedures undertaken during the principal steelhead migration season (January through May) when total river discharge is less than or equal to 750 cfs.